Sigmund — a friendly Freud mascot seated in a green armchair, holding a notepad and a cigar.

 Who is responsible for the clinical content of the note?

 You.
 Sigmund drafts; the clinician signs.
 The signature line stays empty until you complete it.
-Sigmund is decision support — never a decision-maker.
+Sigmund is clinical decision support, with the clinician in authority on every recommendation.

 Thank you.

 We'll be in touch.
-In the meantime, take a look at the science.
+In the meantime, take a look at how it works.